-Low Carb Chocolate Pecan Pie Bars for Makeover Monday
+How to Make Low Carb Chocolate Pecan Pie Bars

-Now to my recipe.
-I don’t think I need to explain why I chose to make over this recipe.
+I don’t think I need to explain why I chose to make over this classic holiday recipe.
 Who doesn’t love gooey pecan pie at Thanksgiving?
 It’s long been one of my favourite desserts, with or without a little chocolate.
-I’ve been working for a while to figure out how to make a gooey low carb filling.
+As a kid, I would scan the dessert menu of every restaurant and if they had pecan pie, I would always save room for dessert.
+It’s that gooey, caramel-like filling with the intense flavour of toasted pecans that has a strong hold over me.
+Finding a way to make a gooey low carb filling was paramount to me.
 Let’s face it, our low carb sweeteners just don’t behave the way sugar does.
 And part of what makes traditional pecan pie so gooey is the corn syrup.
 It’s tricky to emulate that.
-But I found that if you create a caramel sauce with Swerve and some other sweeteners and use that in place of the corn syrup, you get a rich deep flavour and a gooier texture that is a lot like the real thing.
+But by creating a caramel sauce with Swerve and using that in place of the corn syrup, you get a rich deep flavour and a gooier texture that is a lot like the real thing.

 I also know that people will ask if you can turn this into a full pecan pie.
 I think yes, you will be able to.
-You will probably need more pecans for the filling and you can use the pastry from my Coconut Cream Pie.
-Don’t bake the crust first, just pour your filling in.
-And watch those edges carefully as it bakes.
+You will probably need more pecans for the filling and you can use the pastry from my low carb Press-In Pie Crust.
+Par-bake it for 10 minutes and watch those edges carefully as it bakes.
 If they are browning a lot, cover them with foil.
-The baking time may vary.
+The baking time will vary.

 Chocolate Pecan Pie Bars